Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/FiberRefsPatch"

-Re-exports all named exports from the "effect/FiberRefsPatch" module as "FiberRefsPatch".
+Re-exports all named exports from the "effect/FiberRefsPatch" module as `FiberRefsPatch`.

 **Signature**